 Mammoths lived in and fed on tundra vegetation, especially grass.
 They came to North America from Asia and fossil remains have been found on Vancouver Island and in the Peace River region of British Columbia.
-Three species of mammoths lived in BC, along with mastodons and ground sloths.
+Two species of mammoths lived in BC, along with mastodons and ground sloths.

 In this pathway:

 - Imagine what mammoths might have sounded like with help from a museum exhibition